How Brands and Aggregators Are Rethinking Wholesale Furniture Sourcing

 Step 3: How Brands and Aggregators Are Approaching Wholesale Furniture Sourcing Smarter

-- Scale only the products that show strong sell-through
+- Scale in large quantities only the products that show strong sell-through

 - Flexible MOQs for early testing